-The terminal driver has several modes (not present in standard UNIX Version 7 systems) for handling the echoing of terminal input, controlled by bits in a local mode word.
+The new terminal driver has several modes for handling the echoing of terminal input, controlled by bits in a local mode word.

 Hardcopy terminals.
 When a hardcopy terminal is in use, the LPRTERA bit is normally set in the local mode word.
-Characters which are logically erased are then printed out backwards preceded by $\uparrow$ and followed by $\uparrow$ in this mode.
+Characters which are logically erased are then printed out backwards preceded by '\' and followed by '/' in this mode.

-CRT terminals.
-When a CRT terminal is in use, the LCRTBS bit is normally set in the local mode word.
-The terminal driver then echoes the proper number of erase characters when input is erased; in the normal case where the erase character is a ^H this causes the cursor of the terminal to back up to where it was before the logically erased character was typed.
+Crt terminals.
+When a crt terminal is in use, the LCRTBS bit is normally set in the local mode word.
+The terminal driver then echoes the proper number of erase characters when input is erased; in the normal case where the erase character is a 'H this causes the cursor of the terminal to back up to where it was before the logically erased character was typed.
 If the input has become fouled due to interspersed asynchronous output, the input is automatically retyped.

-Erasing characters from a CRT.
-When a CRT terminal is in use, the LCRTERA bit may be set to cause input to be erased from the screen with a "backspace-space-backspace" sequence when character or word deleting sequences are used.
+Erasing characters from a crt.
+When a crt terminal is in use, the LCRTERA bit may be set to cause input to be erased from the screen with a "backspace-space-backspace" sequence when character or word deleting sequences are used.
 A LCRTKIL bit may be set as well, causing the input to be erased in this manner on line kill sequences as well.

 Echoing of control characters.
-If the LCTLECH bit is set in the local state word, then nonprinting (control) characters are normally echoed as X (for some X) rather than being echoed unmodified; delete is echoed as ?.
+If the LCTLECH bit is set in the local state word, then non-printing (control) characters are normally echoed as 'X (for some X) rather than being echoed unmodified; delete is echoed as '?.

-The normal modes for use on CRT terminals are speed dependent.
-At speeds less than 1200 baud, the LCRTERA and LCRTKILL processing is painfully slow, and stty(1) normally just sets LCRTBS and LCTLECH; at speeds of 1200 baud or greater all of these bits are normally set.
+The normal modes for using the new terminal driver on crt terminals are speed dependent.
+At speeds less than 1200 baud, the LCRTERA and LCRTKILL processing is painfully slow, so stty(1) normally just sets LCRTBS and LCTLECH; at speeds of 1200 baud or greater all of these bits are normally set.
 Stty(1) summarizes these option settings and the use of the new terminal driver as "newcrt."